 Money, Costs and Budget

-Apart from accommodation prices, city centre restaurants and other tourist attractions, Prague is still quite cheap and considered bargain destination compared to other EU countries.
-Though for luxury goods shopping like electrical appliances, cosmetics and fashion, prices are higher here than elsewhere.
+Apart from accommodation prices, city centre restaurants and other tourist attractions, Prague is still quite cheap and considered a bargain destination compared to other EU countries.
+Though for luxury goods shopping like electrical appliances, cosmetics and fashion, prices are higher than elsewhere.

 An average tourist will spend around 1700 CZK (70€) per person per day.

-If you want to lower your expenses, you should avoid city centre hotels, restaurants, night clubs and shops, or ask locals where they’re going out.
-Visiting galleries and museums is not expensive and some of them are admission free.
+If you want to lower your expenses, you should avoid city centre hotels, restaurants, nightclubs and shops, or ask locals where they’re going out.
+Visiting galleries and museums is not expensive, and some of them are admission free.

 Tip: Withdrawing cash from ATMs or paying with your card is safe but can be expensive if you let the ATM or card processing operator do the conversion (choose ‘Without Conversion’ and instead pay in local currency when the question comes up).